logancammish2/logancammish2/README.md

-This account is used mostly for Lua and Luau projects.
+This account is used mostly for Lua and Luau projects. _Most_ are private, as this account is from when I was 13.

 ## If you see me committing from this account, it was probably an accident and I used the wrong email on Git.